cooper/juno/doc/modules.md

 ## TS6

 The set of TS6 modules comprise the TS6 linking protocol implementation.
-These modules allow juno-ircd to establish connections with IRC servers running different software, as well as many IRC services packages.
+These modules allow juno to establish connections with IRC servers running different software, as well as many IRC services packages.

-When linking juno-ircd to other instances of juno-ircd, the Juno Extensible Linking Protocol (JELP) is preferred over TS6.
+When linking juno to other instances of juno, the Juno Extensible Linking Protocol (JELP) is preferred over TS6.

 The primary __TS6__ module itself does not provide any functionality.
 However, it depends on several other modules, providing a convenient way to load the entire TS6 implementation at once.

-juno-ircd's TS6 implementation is [thoroughly documented](ts6.md).
+juno's TS6 implementation is [thoroughly documented](ts6.md).

 * __TS6::Base__ - provides the programming interfaces for registering TS6
   commands.
 This is a dependency of all modules which transmit data via TS6.